cxhernandez/cxhernandez.com/_posts/2014-11-14-jointplot-d3.markdown

 Data Generation
 ---

-If you don't already have some data lying around to plot, you can create easily create some using a bivariate normal distribution with `NumPy`.
+If you don't already have some data lying around to plot, you can easily create some using a bivariate normal distribution with `NumPy`.
 First, we'll need an easy way to generate pseudo-random [positive-semidefinite](http://en.wikipedia.org/wiki/Positive-definite_matrix#Positive-semidefinite) matrices for our distribution's covariances:

 {% highlight python %}